Wye Source View Trail

 Eventually after skirting around Cerrig Yr Wyn you reach the viewing platform for the Wye source.
 In front of you on the fairly flat grassy protrusion is Plynlimon lay bare with the Wye source almost advertising its presence with its 3 impressive gully's.
 This is a different show to the Severn source just across the way.
 It's worth sitting for a while if the weather is good and admiring the light if it chooses to dance over the tops of the mountain.
 For navigation see Grid Ref, link or PDF file below.

 Starting at Pont Rhydgaled Car park, which plays host to the X47 Bus stop if requested cross the road into the 'Sweet Lamb Estate.'
 Keep to the track for a KM or so and you'll see the Wye to your right down below.
-Walk on until it crosses your path flowing left to right.
+Walk on until it crosses your path flowing from right to left.
 Stick with it around a right hand bend for another 2 Km until you reach the rally complex.
 They're you'll see a group of unmistakable outbuildings. (see photo above).

 At the outbuildings take the track that leads you up into the Nant Lago.
 (Check map).
 To your left after passing a small plantation 1 KM in you'll see the ruins of the Nant Lago mine.
 Keep going until you reach a bend that arches around to your left.
 It's as if you're going around the Nant Lago but always keeping it to your left.
 You're now skirting around Cerrig Yr Wyn to the viewing platform.

 Eventually after skirting around Cerrig Yr Wyn you reach the viewing platform for the Wye source.
-In front of you on the fairly flat grassy protrusion is Plynlimon or Pumlumon (meaning 5 peaks in Welsh) lay bare with the Wye source almost advertising its presence with its 3 impressive gully's.
+In front of you from the fairly flat grassy protrusion is Plynlimon or Pumlumon (meaning 5 peaks in Welsh) lay bare with the Wye source almost advertising its presence with its 3 impressive gully's.
 This is a different show to the Severn source just across the way.
 It's worth sitting for a while if the weather is good and admiring the light if it chooses to dance over the tops of the mountain.
 For navigation see Grid Ref, link or PDF file below.

 Spec N Stats